ToolJet/ToolJet/docs/versioned_docs/version-2.35.0/widgets/vertical-divider.md

 ---
 # Vertical Divider

-Vertical Divider widget is used to add vertical separator between components.
+The **Vertical Divider** widget is used to add vertical separator between components.

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>